yegor256/blog/_posts/2014/apr/2014-04-17-how-xdsd-is-different.md

 Unlike with many other projects, in [XDSD](https://www.xdsd.org), we pay only for closed tasks and the agreed upon time budget.
 Let me explain by example.
-Let's say, you are a Ruby programmer and you a get a new task that requires you to fix a broken unit test.
+Let's say, you are a Ruby programmer and you get a new task that requires you to fix a broken unit test.
-The task has a time budget of 30 minutes, as is the case most of the time.
+The task has a time [budget]({% pst 2018/jan/2018-01-09-micro-budgeting %}) of 30 minutes, as is the case most of the time.
 Sometimes, though, tasks may have time budgets of fifteen minutes or one hour.

 {% youtube 7EytYc7K5JA %}